Talking Development: The Glocal Approach, Global Goals & Local Solutions

 It is obvious that globalization has the power to change the world system models.
 Hard law and soft law are well-known concepts in today’s new business model.
 The definition of hard law refers to the contribution of government towards rule of law inside the country.
 On the other hand, the term soft law includes the private sector’s influence on some basic regulations and rules because the governments alone are not sufficient actors to implement them.
 What keeps a system alive is that civil society, its public and private sector components work together.
 In this sense, the SDGs represent an unprecedented political consensus on what level of progress is desired at the global level.
 This new agenda with the ongoing purposes provide new opportunities for all stakeholders.

 These activities such as debates and the dinners will be held at Kadir Has University in Istanbul which has become a hub of civil society initiatives over the years and has acquired the reputation of being a meeting place of minds and ideas of individuals and institutions committed to affecting positive change in the world.
 Sustainable Development Dinners focus on the SDGs and the shared values as a facilitator for enhancing political, social and economic dialogue between all stakeholders in order to realize the SDGs.

 The initiative is open to partnerships and projects with like-minded partners in order to enhance its reach.
 We will be honored with your support for this initiative and participation in the planned events.

-The first thematic debate on SDG 17 (Partnerships for the goals) is slated to take place on 1 March 2018.
+The first thematic debate on SDG 17 (Partnerships for the goals) took place on 21 March 2018.
+The event also marked the launch of the SDG Multi-Stakeholder Platform.
 It aims to bring together representatives from civil society, the private sector, academia, governments, and international organizations is a panel discussion to discuss why partnerships matter in order to implement the SDGs.